kubernetes-sigs/gateway-api/geps/gep-1911/index.md

 ### New Protocols & Reserved Prefix

 To add support for a new protocol it should first become a Kubernetes Standard Application Protocol by updating the [KEP-3726][kep-3726].
 [KEP-3726][kep-3726] also states the `appProtocol` field accepts a domain-prefixed implementation specific value.
-Thus, if the suggested protocol is not suited to have a `kubernetes.io/*` prefix, then the Gateway API MAY support the new protocol using it's own prefix `gateway.networking.k8s.io/*`.
+Thus, if the suggested protocol is not suited to have a `kubernetes.io/*` prefix, then the Gateway API MAY support the new protocol using its own prefix `gateway.networking.k8s.io/*`.
 Please make a PR to this GEP.

 For example we may want to add a sentinel `appProtocol` value that prevents Gateway implementations from discovering the protocol of the application.
 Instead they should just refer to the Service's `protocol` field.
 Such a constant was rejected upstream (https://github.com/kubernetes/enhancements/pull/4106) but as an example it could be defined in a future addition to this GEP as `gateway.networking.k8s.io/no-sniff`.